-2 Study the table and state if the following sta atem ents are true or false э. , • • • • , • a)The bright part of the Moon is always towards the Sun. -- -- h) The boundary of dark and bright part of the e Moon is always concav ے ω{J} Tric bouridary or dark aria bright part of the .
-Moon is always concav ·· c) The Moon does not rise at the same time everyday. ---- --- -- d) The Moon does no t rise on a new Moon day.
+- 2. Study the table and state if the following statements are true or false. - c) The bright part of the Moon is always towards the Sun. - d) The boundary of dark and bright part of the Moon is always concave. - e) The Moon does not rise at the same time everyday. - f) The Moon does not rise on a new Moon day. - g) On the day after full Moon, we expect the Moon to rise around one hour after sunset.

-e) On the d lay after tull Moon, we expect the Moon to rıse around one hour after sunse t. - • f) On the day before new Moor n, we expect the Moon to rise around one hour before sunrise.
+h) On the day before new Moon, we expect the Moon to rise around one hour before sunrise.

-- g) In a waxing fortnight (shukla paksha/bright fortnight), the Moon is already in the sky at sunset. - h) In a waning fortnight (krishna paksha/dark fortnight), the Moon is already in the sky at sunrise. - 3) Imagine that we are astronauts and have gone in space above the plane of our solar system, and we are observing Earth and the Moon from above.
+- i) In a waxing fortnight (shukla paksha/bright fortnight), the Moon is already in the sky at sunset. - j) In a waning fortnight (krishna paksha/dark fortnight), the Moon is still in the sky at sunrise.

+3. Imagine that we are astronauts and have gone in space above the plane of our solar system, and we are observing Earth and the Moon from above.
 Rays of the Sun are falling on Earth and the Moon from the left of the page and are parallel to the bottom edge.
 In the diagram (figure 2), draw appropriate diameters of Earth and the Moon, to separate the parts receiving sunlight and the parts not receiving sunlight.
 Shade the dark part with your pencil.
 Next, assume a tiny observer "O" on the surface of earth, exactly along the line connecting the centres of Earth and the Moon.
 Draw an appropriate diameter of the Moon to show which part of the Moon will be visible to this observer.